-Any employee who is on an excused absence for more than three days due to illness or injury must contact Human Resources prior to returning to the work-place and may be required to submit a doctor's release in order to return to work.
-Unless otherwise stated, any employee who is absent for two days without notifying his or her supervisor is considered to have voluntarily resigned without notice at the close of the second day.
+Any employee who is on an excused absence for more than three days due to illness or injury must contact Human Resources prior to returning to the workplace and may be required to submit a doctor's release in order to return to work.
+Unless otherwise stated, any employee who is absent for two days without notifying hits or hertheir supervisor is considered to have voluntarily resigned without notice at the close of the second day.